hashicorp/terraform/website/docs/configuration-0-11/locals.html.md

 ---
 layout: "docs"
-page_title: "Configuring Local Values"
+page_title: "Local Values - 0.11 Configuration Language"
 sidebar_current: "docs-conf-old-locals"
 description: |-
   Local values assign a name to an expression that can then be used multiple times within a module.
 ---

-# Local Value Configuration
+# Local Values

 Local values assign a name to an expression, that can then be used multiple times within a module.